Same grief, different outcomes - Texas mulls school safety

 Two teachers and eight students, including Pakistani exchange student Sabika Sheikh, 17, were killed in the attack, police said.

-Her father, Aziz Sheikh, said on Monday he hoped the death of his daughter, who wanted to serve her country as a civil servant or diplomat, would spur gun control in the United States.
+Her father, Aziz Sheikh, said on Monday he hoped his daughter's death would spur gun control in the United States.

-"Sabika's case should become an example to change the gun laws," Sheikh said in a phone interview from the family home in Karachi.
+"Sabika's case should become an example to change the gun laws," Sheikh said in a phone interview.

 SHOTGUN GIVEAWAY

-Abbott's campaign website on Monday dropped a contest which gave donors a chance to win a shotgun, one of the types of weapons used in Friday's attack, the Houston Chronicle reported.
+Abbott's campaign website on Monday dropped a contest which gave donors a chance to win a shotgun, one of the types of weapons used in Friday's attack, said John Wittman, a campaign spokesman.

+"This is a contest that started on May 1, well before these events," Wittman said in a phone interview.

-That had drawn criticism from Texas gun-control advocates, including the organizers of the Houston March for Our Lives, the national protests that followed the Florida shooting.
+The offer had remained up after the shooting, drawing criticism from Texas gun-control advocates including the organizers of the Houston March for Our Lives, the national protests that followed the Florida shooting.

-Pagourtzis' family said in a statement it was "saddened and dismayed" by the shooting and "as shocked as anyone else" by the events.
+Pagourtzis' family said in a statement it was "saddened and dismayed" by the shooting.

-February's massacre at Marjory Stoneman Douglas High School in Parkland, Florida, prompted a March law creating a US$67 million statewide fund to train teachers to carry weapons in the classroom.
-Parkland itself rejected its share of that funding.
+February's massacre at Marjory Stoneman Douglas High School in Parkland, Florida, prompted a March law creating a US$67 million (49.97 million pounds) statewide fund to train teachers to carry weapons in the classroom.
+Parkland rejected its share of that funding.

 In Santa Fe, some students were more interested in that idea, with 18-year-old Kassidy Monroe saying, "In some cases arming teachers may help."